The 5 Best Camping Stoves of 2024

 Auto-Ignite: Yes

 Pros: The Camp Chef Everest 2X is our favorite camp stove.
-We owned the predecessor to this stove, the now discontinued Camp Chef Summit, and we’re very impressed with improvements made for the Everest 2x.
+We owned the predecessor to this stove, the now-discontinued Camp Chef Summit, and we’re very impressed with the improvements made for the Everest 2x.

 The push-button ignition has been replaced with a more ergonomic twist ignitor, the plastic locking mechanisms have been replaced with rugged metal latches, and the short side windscreens have been replaced with much larger wedge-shaped windscreens.